MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 ### How can I request for the mobile app?
 Who publishes the mobile app?

-Once your platform instance is deployed, you can request the mobile app throughthehelp desk.
+Once your platform instance is deployed, you can request the mobile app through the help desk.
 The mobile app must be published by customers using their own Google Play Store.
 For more information, [**go here**](../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md).

 Please note: Community Training comes only with a native app for Android.
 For iOS, we recommend using a mobile browser to access the web app or convert the web app into a native iOS app using [**online tool such as GoNative**](https://gonative.io/).

 ### What is the minimum device specification required for installing the Android application?

-Here is the minimal device configuration needed for the Microsoft Community Training mobile app to run:
+Here is the minimal device configuration needed for the Community Training mobile app to run:

 1. Android Version: Android 5.0 and up
 2. App Size: ~ 30 MB